// echo $row["ID"] ?>

 James C. Craig

-Chancellor's Professor of Psychological and Brain Sciences
+Chancellor Professor Emeritus of Psychological and Brain Sciences

 Professor Craig is a sensory psychologist.
 His field of expertise is tactile sensitivity and the problems associated with recognizing complex patterns by means of touch.
 Using tactile displays that present letter-like patterns to the fingerpad, he has investigated basic perceptual processes such as masking, temporal integration, spatial acuity, and selective attention.
 Professor Craig is also interested in developing tactile aids for visually-impaired and deaf individuals.